 - For small children with chickenpox, cover hands with loose fitting, soft cotton or flannel mittens to prevent scratching

-- Acyclovir (Zovirax) -- an antiviral drug prescribed for children who are at high risk of complications form chickenpox, or for adults who have chickenpox.
+- Acyclovir (Zovirax).
+An antiviral drug prescribed for children who are at high risk of complications from chickenpox, or for adults who have chickenpox.

 - Acyclovir (Zovirax)

 Pain relievers.
 For pain associated with shingles, an over-the-counter pain reliever, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) may be effective.
 For severe pain, or pain associated with postherpetic neuralgia, your doctor may prescribe a narcotic (opioid) pain reliever.